 3. Set a Reasonable Target

-Let’s say you want to measure OEE and after you measure the baseline you find out that the OEE for a certain machine is 45%.
-You may want to set a target of 80% or 85% because you heard that is world class (which is an urban legend by the way) but the odds of a line improving that much in the short term are low.
+Let’s say you want to measure OEE.
+After you measure the baseline you find out that the OEE for a certain machine is 45%.
+You may want to set a target of 80% or 85% because you heard that is world-class (which is an urban legend by the way), but the odds of a line improving that much in the short term are low and virtually non-existent.